-The LIHTC allocation process shall be conducted on the basis of both open application and annual funding rounds with LIHTCs being allocated to those applications approved by the Authority's Board of Directors.
-Generally, the 4% LIHTC funding allocation process shall be conducted on the basis of an open application process, unless otherwise specified, subject to policy objectives and administrative requirements of the Authority.
+The LIHTC allocation process shall be conducted on the basis of open application and annual funding rounds with LIHTCs being allocated to those applications approved by the Authority's Board of Directors.
+Generally, the 4% LIHTC funding allocation process may be conducted on the basis of an open application process; however, a NOFA may be issued for competitive allocation, unless otherwise specified, subject to policy objectives and Administrative Requirements of the Authority.
 The 9% LIHTC funding allocation process shall be a competitive one as outlined in the QAP.